dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 Many artists remained unknown until their death, never tasting the fruits of success, recognition or fame.
 Van Gogh is a great example.
 Is this necessary to their faculties of vision and reflection as an artist?
-In many ways, it does reinforce this.
+In many ways, isolation, struggle and incomprehensibility can reinforce their skills as an artist.
 It's ironic that success and fame might alter the potential of an artist, but it clearly has time and time again.
-Without awareness, it distorts the way they see things and grants them things which deprive them of the challenges that helped them originally develop their ability and vision.
+Public recognition distorts the way they see things, causing them to transcend the environmental constraints.
+They become deprived of the challenges that helped them originally develop their ability and vision.

 Success and fame cause us to become attached to them.
 We fear their loss and then choose to don restrictive social norms and conventions, which begins to couple us to those things which we originally distinguished ourselves from.
-IMO, it is what is unique which is beautiful and intriguing.
+IMO, it is what is unique that is beautiful and intriguing.
 When art makes us think, that forces us to invest time and energy in understanding it, which fosters appreciation for that work.
 An artist constrained by society will produce works that reflect that.
 Whether it's a painting or novel or film or video game, art that isn't distinguishable doesn't seem to require as much thought for us to understand.

 In many ways, art represents the frontiers of inner space.
-Artists are like astronauts who explore their `own subconscious depths as well as the expanse of cultural artifacts and ideas.
+Artists are like astronauts who explore their own subconscious depths as well as the expanse of cultural artifacts and ideas.
 The rich and powerful defend the status quo because it makes them comfortable.
 They also buy art.
-You aren't going to sell much art if you're trying to sell it at a shelther for the homeless.
+You aren't going to sell much art if you're trying to sell it at a shelter for the homeless.
 Your price point is determined by your audience or market.
 Art expands how we think and the most popular art forms the edge of things we think about.
 Still, art and truth have a tendency to slip out and have a powerful effect on how people think.
 This changes the status quo.
-And so, the progression of art is influenced by the idiosyncrasies in the market for art, whether it's visual art, corporate art, literary or cinematic art.
+And so, the development and progression of art is influenced by the idiosyncrasies in the market for art, whether it's visual art, corporate art, literary or cinematic art.

 <a name="oh-snap-we-got-a-smart-one-over-here" />

 ### [Oh Snap!
 We Got A Smart One Over Here!](#oh-snap-we-got-a-smart-one-over-here)

-The best artists fly under the radar!!
-Quite often, they have to shield their true understanding of the world around them because they can be serious threats to those in power!
+The best artists fly under the radar!
+Quite often, they have to shield their true understanding of the world around them because they can be serious threats to those in power.
 That doesn't mean there are men in black out there snuffing starving artists.
 Instead, you'll find that the rich and powerful will tend to redirect your energy through allures of money and positions of influence.
 As someone who's struggling, it's hard for the artist and author to resist, but not everyone is Mozart.
-Those who have considerable influence and way too much of other people's time on their hands want to identify these (possible threats) early on.
+Those who have considerable influence and way too much of other people's time on their hands want to identify these possible threats early on.

 > It is not the rich man you should properly call happy, but him who
 > knows how to use with wisdom the blessings of the gods, to endure
 > hard poverty, and who fears dishonor worse than death, and is not
 > afraid to die for cherished friends or fatherland.

 The artists who are just lucky and don't fully understand their work won't feel as commited to forego selling out to protect the authenticity of their work.
-But the true genius will endure hard poverty for his work because he believes his message is worth the effort.
+But the true genius will endure hard poverty for his work because he believes his message is worth the struggle.
 This is true of many other facets of life.
 Great parents may forsake opportunities or distractions to ensure they devote themselves fully to their family because they embody a belief that nothing is more important than their family.
 So they instead seek humility and stability.
-Raising a family isn't easy, so I don't mean to cast judgement on anyone.

 #### Oh Hey, Look!
 It's Mara!
 Do You Think She'd Like Some Tea?